SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

-When `nil` represents an unrecoverable failure, such as a programmer error or corrupted state, you can access the underlying value by adding an exclamation mark (`!`) to the end of the optional's name.
+When `nil` represents an unrecoverable failure, such as a programmer error or corrupted state, you can access the underlying value of the optional by adding an exclamation mark (`!`) to the end of the optional's name.
 This is known as *force unwrapping* the optional's value.
 When you force unwrap a non-`nil` value,